-The Board, after careful consideration of the new evidence, again determined the counseling entry of 23 October 2013 creates a permanent record of matters your commanding officer deemed significant enough to document.
-The Board also determined the entry met the 6105 counseling requirements detailed in MCO 1900.16 (MARCORSEPMAN).
+The Board, however, determined the contested counseling entry creates a permanent record of matters your commanding officer deemed significant enough to document.
+The Board also determined the counseling entry met the 6105 counseling requirements detailed in MCO 1900.16 (MARCORSEPMAN).
 Specifically, the Board noted the entry provided written notification concerning your deficiencies, specific recommendations for corrective action indicating any assistance available, a comprehensive explanation of the consequences of failure to successfully take the recommended corrective action, and a reasonable opportunity to undertake the recommended corrective action.
-You availed yourself of the opportunity to rebut the counseling by providing a rebuttal statement on 30 October 2013, which has been properly added to your OMPF alongside the counseling.
-Further, the Board noted the entry was appropriately issued by a commanding officer as evidenced by his signature on the entry.
-The Board carefully considered your contentions but noted the new evidence does not render the counseling invalid.
-After his review of the evidence, the commanding officer, who has wide discretion regarding the subject matter of a counseling entry, determined a 6105 entry was warranted because "you were the subject of a domestic dispute incident which resulted in intervention by the Provost Marshall's Office and subsequent [Naval Criminal Investigative Service] investigation based on multiple spousal abuse claims."
-The Board concluded there is insufficient evidence of material error or injustice warranting the removal of the 23 October 2013 counseling entry.
+The Board also noted you were provided an opportunity to rebut the counseling entry but chose not to provide a rebuttal statement.
+Further, the Board noted the entry was appropriately issued by a commanding officer as evidenced by his signature on the counseling entry.
+The Board, noting you did not provide any evidence regarding your contended mental health condition or prescribed medications, carefully considered your contentions but determined the commanding officer has wide discretion regarding the subject matter of a counseling entry, and it is within his discretionary authority to determine if and when a 6105 counseling entry is warranted.
+The Board concluded there is insufficient evidence of material error or injustice warranting the removal of the counseling entry.